 Emily fished a credit card out of her pocket and waved it proudly in front of Ms Florence.

-And with that Ms Florence slipped effortless up onto Val and, grabbing Clive by a halter rope, made a clicking sound that caused the horses to start walking away, back towards the manor.
-Ms Evans went around to the drivers door and, as she was about to climb in, throw my phone towards me.
-“Catch” she said as way of warning.
+And with that, Ms Florence slipped effortless up onto Val and, grabbing Clive by a halter rope, made a clicking sound that caused the horses to start walking away, back towards the manor.
+Ms Evans went around to the driver’s door and, as she was about to climb in, threw my phone towards me.
+“Catch,” she said by way of warning.

 And that was how we found ourselves alone in a car-park on the edge of town.
 We’d only been hiding in the bushes a few minutes when the first cars started to stream in, bringing the first shift into the meat processing factory.

 “Is that his car?”
 Emily asked for the hundredth time.